email-deliveribility

 In SPF, the receiving email server pings the originating server to ask for a list of approved senders.
 If the sender is not on that list, it is marked as spam because there’s a possibility of impersonation.

 In short, the receiving server directly asks your domain server if you are an approved sender.
 You need to ensure your domain server (DNS) has an SPF record with your name.
+Some administrators use an SPF flattening tool to manage complex records.

 Email Deliverability - SPF